Heathmont: Income and work

+The unemployment rate was at 3.5%, below the national average of 5.1%.

 Politics and representation

 Heathmont contained four voting booths at the 2010 federal election, all lying within the federal electorate of Deakin.
 Three of those booths saw the Liberal candidate win the most primary votes, yet only two saw the Liberals win a majority of two-party preferred votes after preferences.
 The combined booth results across the suburb saw the primary vote split 40.1% to Labor, 41.4% to the Liberals and 12.7% to the Greens.
 After preferences, the split was 52.5% to Labor and 47.5% to the Liberals.
 The suburb tends to be highly competitive electorally and is generally a reliable barometer for the overall voting population.
 Heathmont and surrounding areas were visited by federal politicians Joe Hockey, Kevin Rudd, Tony Abbott and Wayne Swan throughout 2010.
 In 2007, Heathmont was identified as one of the 'wealthier pockets' of Deakin (along with Blackburn and Vermont) in an analysis of marginal 'leafy' suburbs in Melbourne's east, that were, by swinging to Labor, proving wrong the notion of a 'rich Lib, poor Labor' myth.